 8 tips to make writing fun and engaging for your child

 Sometimes teaching your children how to write at home can feel like a huge responsibility, but there are lots of tips and tricks you can employ to help ease the process.
-These can also be an excellent way to ensure kids don’t forget the knack of writing, during school holidays.
-Here are some tips that can help to improve your child’s writing skills:
+We're here to help you and your children, so we've put together our Top 8 Tips to make writing fun and engaging for your child - Take a look:

 1. Help them get started.